-The pupil concerned must have lost at least ten sessions (5 school days) to unauthorised absence during one term.
+The pupil concerned must have lost at least ten sessions (5 school days) to unauthorised absence during any10 week rolling period. .

 The decision on whether or not to issue a penalty notice ultimately rests with the headteacher, following the local authority's code of conduct for issuing penalty notices.